Simplex tree

 In topological data analysis, a simplex tree is a type of trie used to represent efficiently any general simplicial complex.
 Through its nodes, this data structure notably explicitly represents all the simplices.
-Its flexible structure allows implementation of many basic operations useful to computing persistent homology.
+Its flexible structure allows the implementation of many basic operations useful to computing persistent homology.
 This data structure was invented by Jean-Daniel Boissonnat and Clément Maria in 2014, in the article The Simplex Tree: An Efficient Data Structure for General Simplicial Complexes.
 This data structure offers efficient operations on sparse simplicial complexes.
 For dense or maximal simplices, Skeleton-Blocker representations or Toplex Map representations are used.

 Definitions

 Many researchers in topological data analysis consider the simplex tree to be the most compact simplex-based data structure for simplicial complexes, and a data structure allowing an intuitive understanding of simplicial complexes due to integrated usage of their mathematical properties.

 Heuristic definition

 Consider any simplicial complex is a set composed of points (0 dimensions), line segments (1 dimension), triangles (2 dimensions), and their n-dimensional counterparts, called n-simplexes within a topological space.
 By the mathematical properties of simplexes, any n-simplex is composed of multiple $(n-1)$-simplexes.
-Thus, lines are composed of points, triangles of lines, tetrahedrons of triangle.
+Thus, lines are composed of points, triangles of lines, and tetrahedrons of triangles.
 Notice each higher level adds 1 vertex to the vertices of the n-simplex.
 The data structure is simplex-based, therefore, it should represent all simplexes uniquely by the points defining the simplex.
 A simple way to achieve this is to define each simplex by its points in sorted order.